OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Generation of Datasets

 \subsection{Creation of CAD Dataset}

-Based on the above method, we generated a 3D CAD dataset derived from DeepCAD dataset\cite{wu2021deepcad} and Fusion 360 Gallery Reconstruction Dataset\cite{willis2020fusion}.
-We excluded designs that were generated incorrectly or had overly long CAD command sequences due to the number of tokens that small language models can accept is limited, resulting in a total of 130,239 3D designs.
-The statistical distribution of the number of "Sketch-Extrusion" steps in the 3D dataset is shown in the Figure \ref{fig:3dstatistical}.
+Based on the above method, we generated 3 OpenECAD datasets derived from the DeepCAD dataset.
+They contain 100,000, 150,000, and 200,000 ``image-code'' pairs, respectively, with code lengths limited to 1024 tokens, 2048 tokens, and 3072 tokens.
+We excluded designs that were generated incorrectly or had overly long CAD command sequences due to the limited number of tokens that small language models can accept, as well as designs used for the validation set.

+The distribution of ``Default View'', ``Transparent View'', and ``Orthographic Views'' in the datasets is shown in the Table~\ref{tab:disdatasets}. ``$x$\_directout\_$y$'' indicates that the dataset contains $x$ ``image-code'' pairs, with the code length limited to $y$ tokens.
+This dataset is used for directly outputting complete OpenECAD code from image input.

+The statistical distribution of the number of ``Sketch-Extrusion'' steps in the OpenECAD datasets is shown in the Figure \ref{fig:3dstatistical}.
+As shown in the figure, designs with only one ``sketch-extrude'' pair still constitute the majority of datasets, especially in datasets with strict token limits.
+This is partly because the token limit prevents OpenECAD code from being long enough to accommodate more ``sketch-extrude'' pairs in a single design, and partly because such designs make up the majority of the DeepCAD dataset.
+In datasets where the token limit is less restrictive, more complex designs have a more significant proportion.